dwcoder/MM-The-Gearmaker/Characterbooks/PM.md

 ### =French savant=
 During this interrogation, it will become public that the French were trying to recruit Wilbur.
 While you were already aware of this through your spying with =CEO=, this revelation angers you.
 The scoundrel!
 Will the French stop at nothing?
 Surely it was them who killed Wilbur.
-Act very hostile towards the French savant, and heckle him if he says negative things about Britain.
+Act very hostile towards the French savant, and heckle =him French savant= if =he French savant= says negative things about Britain.

 ### =Spouse=
 You can confirm that you were with =her Spouse= at the time of the murder, in the garden.